 A simple weekend here then a hop back into Paris would be selling your Europe vacation itinerary short.
 This is the southern part of the gorgeous and rather naturally blessed Hauts-de-France region.
 There are plenty of forests and hiking areas within reach, as Chantilly is situated within the Parc Naturel Régional Oise-Pays de France.
 This is also a highly historic area, with the medieval sights and famously cathedral of Senlis just 10 kilometres further, and a trio of history-filled abbeys (Chaalis, Royaumont and Moncel) a little beyond that.
 When it comes to vacations for families, there are well-known theme parks in the area too – Parc Astérix is the country’s second-biggest amusement park, after Disneyland Paris.

-For more information or to start planning your northern France adventure, you can contact Australia’s France specialists Entire Travel.
+For more information or to start planning your northern France adventure, you can visit Atout France, or contact Australia’s France specialists Entire Travel.